Hennebach Assistant Professor in Energy Transitions and Society Colorado School of Mines

 Hi, I’m Angeline Letourneau.

-Angeline will be transitioning to the Colorado School of Mines as part of the Hennebach Scholars Program this fall at the level of Assistant Professor.
-Their research interests include climate change, identity, resource extraction, populism, and agri-food systems.
-They centre an intersectional and anti-colonial approach in all of their inquiries, focusing on the translation of their research findings to actionable outputs that address the social inequalities shaped by identity, particularly gender and indigeneity.
-They have a proven track record for acquiring research funding, with over $190,000 in research funding to date.
-Their training as a Teaching Fellow at the Peter Lougheed Leadership College plays an influential role in both their teaching and research pursuits, informing their attention to purposeful intervention through sociological methods.
-Their work has been published in such journals as Climatic Change, Environmental Sociology, and Environmental Politics.
+She has a proven track record for acquiring research funding, with over $360,000 in research funding to date.
+Her training as a Teaching Fellow at the Peter Lougheed Leadership College plays an influential role in both her teaching and research pursuits, informing her attention to purposeful intervention through sociological methods.
+Her work has been published in such journals as Climatic Change, WIRES Climate Change, Environmental Sociology, and Environmental Politics.

 PUBLICATIONS